rust-lang/rust/doc/tutorial.md

 an object when it is no longer accessible.
 Destructors can be defined to handle the release of resources like files, sockets and heap memory.

-Objects are never accessible after their destructor has been called, so there are no dynamic failures from accessing freed resources.
-When a task fails, the destructors of all objects in the task are called.
+Objects are never accessible after their destructor has been called, so no dynamic failures are possible from accessing freed resources.
+When a task fails, destructors of all objects in the task are called.

 The `~` sigil represents a unique handle for a memory allocation on the heap: